kate-skorija/robogers-neighborhood/README.md

 ## Description

 This website let's users talk to Mr. Roboger!
 If users submit a number, they will be supplied with Mr. Roboger's response.
 Mr. Roboger's language is very specific, and I used a JavaScript for loop to make sure the right response is returned.
+I also implemented if/else logic to ensure that the correct value was displayed over other possible values.
 You may view the published site on [GitHub Pages](https://kate-skorija.github.io/xxx).

 ## Specifications